-- The biceps is a large muscle that lies on the front of the upper arm between the shoulder and the elbow. - Both heads of the muscle arise on the scapula and join to form a single muscle belly which is attached to the upper forearm. - While the biceps crosses both the shoulder and elbow joints, its main function is at the elbow where it flexes the forearm and supinates the forearm.
+- The biceps is a large muscle that lies on the front of the upper arm between the shoulder and the elbow. - Both heads of the muscle arise on the scapula and join to form a single muscle belly which is attached to the upper forearm. - both the shoulder and elbow joints, its main function is at the elbow where it flexes the forearm and supinates the forearm.